 Trusses must be fully supported in either horizontal or vertical planes when being transported.
 Care must be taken when tying down and lifting trusses not to put an excessive pressure on chords, webs or joints.
-An additional screw may be inserted to provide additional structural stiffness and ease of transportation.
+An additional 12-14x20 hex head tek screw may be inserted between the Trusstite screw and the flange closest to the inside of the truss to provide additional structural stiffness and ease of transportation.

-Most floor trusses work may be lifted by hand, however where cranage is required, use slings.
+Most floor trusses may be lifted by hand, however where cranage is required, use slings.
 Slings should be located at equal distances from truss centrelines, and be approximately one-third to one-half the truss length apart.